Jeremiah Tower: Culinary career

-Inspired by a berry tart he had eaten at the then-unknown Chez Panisse restaurant in Berkeley, California, Tower applied for a job there in 1972.
+Inspired by a berry tart he had eaten at then-unknown Chez Panisse restaurant in Berkeley, California, Tower applied for a job there in 1972.
 His skills and brazenness recreating traditional French food led Alice Waters and her partners to hire him.
 Within a year, he became an equal partner with Waters and others.
-He was in charge of the kitchen, the menus, and the promotion of the restaurant.
+He was in charge of the kitchen, the menus and promotion of the restaurant.

 Tower left Chez Panisse in 1978 after philosophical and business disagreements with the majority of the board and with Waters in particular (they rejected his idea to open a Panisse Cafe).
-He next worked at the Ventana Inn in Big Sur, and then in 1980 taught briefly at the California Culinary Academy.
+He next worked at the Ventana Inn in Big Sur then in 1980 taught briefly at the California Culinary Academy.

-In 1981, Tower revived the failing Balboa Cafe in San Francisco, a restaurant was owned by Cathe and Doyle Moon.
+In 1981, Tower revived the failing Balboa Cafe in San Francisco, a restaurant owned by Cathe and Doyle Moon.
 In 1982, he became chef at Santa Fe Bar and Grill in Berkeley, California, also owned by the Moons.

-In 1984, in partnership with Cathe and Doyle Moon, Tower opened Stars, which became one of the top-grossing restaurants in the Bay Area.
+In 1984, partnering with Cathe and Doyle Moon, Tower opened Stars, which became one of the top-grossing restaurants in the Bay Area.
 Tower opened branches of the restaurant in Oakville (Napa Valley), Palo Alto, Manila, and Singapore.
-Numerous American future celebrity chefs worked in the Stars network, including Mario Batali, George Francisco, Dominique Crenn, Joey Altman, and Brendan Walsh, as well as pastry chefs Emily Luchetti and Jerry Traunfeld.
+Numerous American future celebrity chefs worked in the Stars network, including Mario Batali, George Francisco, Dominique Crenn, Joey Altman and Brendan Walsh, as well as pastry chefs Emily Luchetti and Jerry Traunfeld.

-In the 1990s, Tower owned a cafe in Hong Kong, the Peak Cafe, as well as various related ventures in San Francisco that included a more casual cafe, an upscale bistro, and a kitchenware shop.
+In the 1990s, Tower owned a cafe in Hong Kong, the Peak Cafe, as well as various related ventures in San Francisco that included a more casual cafe, an upscale bistro and a kitchenware shop.
 As his fame grew, he licensed his name and earned celebrity endorsement contracts, including one for Dewar's Scotch.
-In 1998, Tower sold part of his interest in the Stars restaurants to a Singapore-based real estate company.The new owners closed Stars after two years of operation.
+In 1998, Tower sold part of his interest in the Stars restaurants to a Singapore-based real estate company.
+The new owners closed Stars after two years of operation.

-Tower moved to Manila for a year, and then to New York City for four years, followed by a move to Italy and then Mexico.
-In 2014, Towers was hired as executive chef of Tavern on the Green in New York City, but left in April 2015 after six months.
+Tower moved to Manila for a year and then to New York City for four years, followed by a move to Italy and then Mexico.
+In 2014, Tower was hired as executive chef of Tavern on the Green in New York City but left in April 2015 after six months.

+Personal life

+Tower is married to his husband Curtis Cox since 2020.